Die Heimat: Activism

-A 2007 Union of Persecutees of the Nazi Regime demonstration at the Reichstag calling for the NPD to be banned.
-The banner reads "Auschwitz gedenkt" ("Remember Auschwitz").
+A 2007 Union of Persecutees of the Nazi Regime demonstration at the Reichstag.
+The banner reads "Auschwitz gedenken heißt NPD verbieten" ("Remembering Auschwitz means banning the NPD").

 The NPD's strategy has been to create "nationally liberated zones" and circumvent its marginal electoral status by concentrating on regions where support is strongest.
 In March 2006, musician Konstantin Wecker tried to set up an in-school anti-fascist concert in Halberstadt, Saxony-Anhalt two weeks before the state elections.
 The NPD argued that because of politics, the date and the in-school venue, the concert "was an unacceptable form of political campaigning."
 In protest, the NPD vowed to buy the tickets and turn up en masse at Wecker's show, which led local authorities to cancel the event.
 The Social Democrats and the Greens were outraged by the decision, which the Central Council of Jews in Germany criticized as "politically bankrupt".

 The NPD was going to sponsor a march through Leipzig on 21 June 2006, as the 2006 World Cup was going on.
 The party wanted to show its support for the Iranian national football team, which was playing in Leipzig, and Iranian President Mahmoud Ahmadinejad.
 However, the NPD decided against the demonstration; only a counter-demonstration took place that day, in support of Israel.
 During the World Cup, the party's web site stated that due to the prevalence of people of non-German descent on the Germany national football team, the team "was not really German".

 Later in 2006, the party designed leaflets, which said "White – not just the color of a jersey!
 For a true National team!"
 This leaflet was never mass-distributed, but copies were confiscated during a raid on the NPD's headquarters, when authorities had been hoping to find material linking the party to Nazism.
 Patrick Owomoyela was later informed about the poster after it was noted that the image depicted a footballer wearing a white jersey with Owomoyela's number on it.
 Owomoyela, of Nigerian descent, had played for the Germany national team in the years before the World Cup and proceeded to file a lawsuit against the party.
 The party was able to delay the procedures but in April 2009 three party officials, Udo Voigt, Frank Schwerdt, and Klaus Beier, were convicted of Volksverhetzung (incitement to hatred).
 Voigt and Beier were sentenced to 7 months of probation, and Schwerdt was sentenced to 10 months of probation.
 The convictions were overturned by the Berlin State Court in March 2011, judging that the number alone was not enough to link the leaflet to Owomoyela, and that "white" has other meanings including good moral character.